pág. 8796

 demonstrates how coherence and clarity was enhanced throughout the process of integrating materials.

--test and post-test writings, artifacts of the first and second comic
+It includes a comparison between pre-test and post-test writings, artifacts of the first and second comic

-strips, and excerpts from stud
+strips, and excerpts from students' interviews.

+Excerpt 1.
 (Improvement of Coherence and Clarity through Digital Comic Storytelling)

-Once upon a time a mister from robotic and he explain to create a button the students to
+Student 10: Once upon a time a mister from robotic and he explain to create a button the students to

 request the materials to create the button in groups and celebrate to hes people create the button and the